Definable equivalence relations and zeta functions of groups: Elimination of imaginaries

 \subsection{Real elimination of imaginaries}

-To illustrate the idea, consider this way of deducing EI for RCF (the theory of real closed fields) from EI for ACF (the theory of algebraically closed fields).
-Later we will see how to replace ACF by any stable theory: indeed any theory with enough invariant types of the right kind.
+To illustrate the idea of transferring imaginaries from one theory to the other, consider the following way of deducing EI for RCF (the theory of real closed fields) from EI for ACF (the theory of algebraically closed fields).